Skip to main content

 Shredding documents with sensitive information

-Shredding can help to obscure information on documents, making your personal information harder to identify and steal.
+Shredding can help to obscure information on printed documents, making your personal information harder to identify and steal.

 In summary